 Physio Led Pilates is taught in a range of ways including 1-1 private tuition, 2-1 sessions (bring a friend) and group classes.
 All the sessions and classes last for 1 hour.
 They are held in the gym area at our clinic.
 The individual sessions can be booked in advance and the times are available on request.

 Group classes are held on a Tuesday evening.
-The class starts at 5.45pm.

 The sessions are very popular with clinic patients who depending on their specific needs, benefit from working on a particular aspect of Pilates.
 Those without any aches or pains also benefit by improving their core stability and posture and body awareness which can help prevent injury in the future.